poojanagrawal/mesalabs-day1/lab2/README.rst

 * HINT_1: Since the first overshooting scheme is already used in the first set ``(1)`` we need to change them to ``(2)`` for all controls.

-* HINT_2: Is the overshooting zone still the correct one?
+* HINT_2: Are the locations, types and boundaries of the overshooting zone still correct?
 Can you find on the website other options where to allow overshooting?
-Check the controls for overshooting on `https://docs.mesastar.org/en/latest/reference/controls.html <https://docs.mesastar.org/en/latest/reference/controls.html>`.
+Check the controls for overshooting on `https://docs.mesastar.org/en/24.08.1/reference/controls.html <https://docs.mesastar.org/en/24.08.1/reference/controls.html>`.

 * HINT_3: Do not forget to change the f_ov and f0_ov values.